Solar panel quotes: 7 questions to ask before installing solar

 2. Are your estimates trustworthy?

 When providing quotes, installers will also produce estimates for a solar panel system’s annual energy production in kilowatt-hours (kWh) and the corresponding financial savings.
-But to make sure these estimates are credible, they need to be verified by an industry body such as the Energy Performance Validation Scheme (EPVS).
+But to make sure these estimates are credible, they need to be validated by an industry body such as the Energy Performance Validation Scheme (EPVS).

-The EPVS provides an independent validation of energy-saving claims, ensuring that the figures provided to you are accurate and realistic.
+EPVS provides an independent validation of energy-saving claims, ensuring that the figures provided to you are accurate and realistic.
 This verification helps protect consumers from inflated claims and ensures that their investment in solar energy is based on trustworthy information.

 Of course, no estimate is guaranteed to be an exact prediction of what your system will produce, but some estimates are a lot more reliable than others.
 If you’re getting forecasts from a solar installer that don’t come with the EPVS seal of approval, you should be very careful.